 In her new book ‘Shot Girls’, Vanity reveals how she became addicted to injection procedures that have substantially increased the size of her bottom and hips:

 Even though I had kicked the drugs, that didn’t mean I was going to kick my appointment to get pumped.
-In my mind, the two were never connected.
 It’s not like I was high when I decided that I wanted them, and I saw no harm in getting them.
-I had always wanted a better body and on top of that, I liked the compliments that I’d got when I was a little thicker…
+I had always wanted a better body and on top of that, I liked the compliments that I’d got when I was a little thicker.

 …I immediately wished it was someone else who was going to get shot with these needles.
 I mean, I freakin’ HATE needles.
 I have a hard time getting my blood drawn or getting vaccinated.
 I wished that someone else could take the pain but I would get the bigger butt.
 I gave [them] my $500 and took off my pants…

 … I was allowed to stand up and bend my knees because they were aching from the pain.
 I looked at my butt in the long mirror that was on the outside of the bathroom.
-It wasn’t a major improvement but I was happy with the results so far…Walking out of the hotel in that cold, November air made the pain that much worse… My butt wouldn’t stop burning.
-I was so uncomfortable.
+It wasn’t a major improvement but I was happy with the results so far.

-Vanity was happy with the result, but soon decided that it wasn’t enough:
+Vanity was pleased with the result, but soon decided that it wasn’t enough: